 Under the Plan, On-Job Injury or Illness means an injury or illness that arises out of and in the course or scope of employment with the Company and has been accepted by a Claims Manager as a compensable Workers' Compensation claim under the Workers' Compensation program of the respective state.
-Also see "Workers' Compensation and Your Supplemental Workers' Compensation Payment (SWCP) Benefits," page 14.
+Also refer to "Workers' Compensation and Your Supplemental Workers' Compensation Payment (SWCP) Benefits" in this SPD.